-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606), subsequently superseded by ASU 2015-14 which deferred the effective date.
+In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606), subsequently superseded by ASU 2015-14 which deferred the effective date.
 The objective of this revenue standard is to provide a single, comprehensive revenue recognition model for all contracts with customers to improve comparability within industries, across industries, and across capital markets.
-This standard is effective for the Company's 2019 fiscal year however early adoption as of the Company's 2017 fiscal year is permitted.
-AMP management is in the process of assessing the potential impact of this standard.
+This standard is effective for the Company's 2018 fiscal year with early adoption permitted.
+Management is in the process of analyzing the impact of the new revenue standard and related ASUs.
+This analysis involves identifying material revenue streams and sampling representative contract/ transaction types; identifying performance obligations within each material revenue stream to determine whether such obligations are satisfied at a point in time or over time.
+Contracts which are deemed to be satisfied over time appear to qualify for the invoicing expedient since the invoiced amount appears to reasonably represent the value to customers of performance obligations fulfilled to date.
+AMP management plans to adopt ASU 2014-09 effective January 1, 2018.

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard is intended to improve financial reporting about leasing transactions.
 Amongst other changes, the standard will require both operating and capital leases to be recognized on the balance sheet and require incremental disclosures around the amount, timing and uncertainty of cash flows arising from leases.
-This standard is effective for the Company's 2020 fiscal year however early adoption of the standard is permitted.
+This standard is effective for the Company's 2019 fiscal year however early adoption of the standard is permitted.
 Based on the Company's current leases, the impact of this standard is not expected to have a significant impact on the consolidated financial statements.
 As events could change this impact, the Company will continue to assess the potential impact of this standard.

 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230).
 The new guidance is intended to reduce diversity in practice of how certain transactions are classified in the statement of cash flows.
-This standard is effective for the Company's 2019 fiscal year although early adoption is permitted, provided that all of the amendments of the standard are adopted in the same period.
+This standard is effective for the Company's 2018 fiscal year.
 The impact of adopting this standard is not expected to have a material impact on the consolidated financial statements.